splunk/public-o11y-docs/private-preview/rbac/roles-and-capabilities-about.rst

   * - admin
     - An admin user has full privileges across Splunk Observability Cloud.
   * - subscription usage and power user
-    - All the capabilities of a power user, plus the ability to view the Subscription useage pages for the org.
+    - All the capabilities of a power user, plus the ability to view the Subscription usage pages for the org.
   * - read_only and subscription usage
-    - All the capabilities of a read-only user, plus the ability to view the Subscription useage pages for the org.
+    - All the capabilities of a read-only user, plus the ability to view the Subscription usage pages for the org.